NovaMods/shader-repo-api/docs/security.md

 ### Caveats

 This system makes a massive assumption that the first person to upload a shaderpack is the owner of that code.
 This will almost certainly not always be true.
-I think
+I think there are two potential solutions to this problem.
+The first is to mark a newer shaderpack as original, and the second is to disable this system entirely.
+It's possible that there will be so many flagged shaderpacks, and so many false positives, that the work of sorting them out is too much to handle.
+I'll handle this as it happens